ITZ-ZAID/Telegram/README.md

 cd Telegram
 pip3 install -U -r requirements.txt
-nano config.ini # use vim to edit ENVs vim .env # fill up the ENVs (Steps: press i to enter in insert mode then edit the file.
-Press Esc to exit the editing mode then type :wq! and press Enter key to save the file). python3 -m Telegram # run the bot.
+nano config.ini # use vim to edit ENVs
+# fill up the ENVs (Steps: press i to enter in insert mode then edit the file.
+Press Esc to exit the editing mode then type :wq! and press Enter key to save the file).
+python3 -m Telegram # run the bot.
 ```